 Everybody knows a great book from the past, whether it’s Jane Austin’s Pride and Prejudice or Herman Melville’s Moby-Dick.
 But what are the great books of the present?
 That’s the question the English Department’s Books and Coffee series has explored since 1951.
 Every Thursday in February, a faculty member discusses a recent book that’s made some waves, something you may have heard of but haven’t gotten around to reading.
 This is your opportunity to hear expert commentary on a new book that is a vital part of contemporary print culture.
 Talks are in STEW 302/306 at 4:30 pm, but stop by as early as 4 pm for free coffee and pastries, as well as a chance to socialize with other book lovers.
 The talks last no more than 25 minutes.
 Afterward, there’s a raffle with a chance to win some fun prizes.
 And if you like, there’s an opportunity to meet the presenter and share your ideas about the book.

-Books and Coffee will be held on Thursdays in March and February 2017 from 4-5 p.m.
-Speakers for 2017 will be: Professor Dorsey Armstrong (Week 2); Janet Alsup, Head of Curriculum & Instruction (Week 3); and Professor Nush Powell (Week 3); and President Mitch Daniels (Week 4).
+Books and Coffee will be held on Thursdays in February and March 2017 from 4-5 p.m.
+Speakers for 2017 will be: Professor Dorsey Armstrong (Week 1); Janet Alsup, Head of Curriculum & Instruction (Week 2); Professor Nush Powell (Week 3); and President Mitch Daniels (Week 4).
 See the links to the left for information on each weekly talk.

 For a list of past Books & Coffees (1951-the Present) click here.

 Sponsored by the Department of English and the Purdue Student Union Board.

 For more information on the 2017 program, contact Derek Pacheco, Faculty Director.